temporalio/documentation/docs/tctl/admin/membership/list_db.md

   - tctl
 ---

-The `tctl admin membership list_db` command lists the cluster items in a targeted membership.
+The `tctl admin membership list_db` command lists the Cluster items in a targeted membership.

 ## Modifiers